richard9106/Project-5/Readme.md

    5. Install Cloudinary Storage
    6. Install Pillow (image processing)
    7. Update INSTALLED_APPs
+       * all apps in the django project must be make migrations
+       * python manage.py makemigrations
+       * python manage.py migrate
+       * to pass external data to the models if you need it.
+          - create the fixture folder
+          - add your file.json to the folder
+          - python manage.py loaddata 'name.json'
    8. Create env.py file
        * Add CLOUDINARY_KEY (from Cloudinary API key)
        * Add SECRET_KEY - (a unique password)
        * ADD DATABASE_URL - (postgres ElephantSQL API key)
-       * ADD CLIENT_ORIGIN - (set to the value of your development environment URL, wrapped in quotes, prepended with https://)
-       * ADD ALLOWED_HOST - (set to the value of the development environment URL, wrapped in quotes)
-       * Add os.environ['DEBUG'] = '1'
-       * Add os.environ['DEV'] = '1'
+       * STRIPE_SECRET_KEY - (stripe secrete key all)
+       * DEBUG = True (if you have to push to heroku set False)
    9. Update settings.py
        * CLOUDINARY_STORAGE
        * Define Media Storage URL
        * Set DEFAULT_FILE_STORAGE
        * Set DATABASES
+       * set STRIPE settings

   ### Deployment to Heroku involved the following steps and changes:
-   1. Setup WhiteNoise for static files
-      * pip3 install whitenoise==6.4.0
-      * pip3 freeze > requirements.txt
-   2. Create a new empty folder called staticfiles in the root directly
-      * mkdir staticfiles
-   3. In settings.py,
-      * ensure ‘cloudinary_storage’ app name is below ‘django.contrib.staticfiles’.
-      * Add WhiteNoise below SecurityMiddleware and above SessionMiddleware in MIDDLEWARE list 'whitenoise.middleware.WhiteNoiseMiddleware',
-      * In TEMPLATES list set the DIRS key: os.path.join(BASE_DIR, 'staticfiles', 'build')
-      * In the static files section, add the STATIC_ROOT and WHITENOISE_ROOT variables and values:
-        * STATIC_ROOT = BASE_DIR / 'staticfiles'
-        * WHITENOISE_ROOT = BASE_DIR / 'staticfiles' / 'build'
-   4. In urls.py
-        * remove root_route view from imports, replace with: from django.views.generic import TemplateView
-        * In urlpatterns remove root_route and replace with: path('', TemplateView.as_view(template_name='index.html')),
-        * Add 404 handler below urlpatterns: handler404 = TemplateView.as_view(template_name='index.html')
-        * Update all urls except home and admin with: api/
-   5. Update axiosDefaults with baseURL: axios.defaults.baseURL = “/api”;
-   6. Collect the admin and DRF staticfiles to the empty staticfiles directory created earlier, with the following command in the terminal:
-       * python3 manage.py collectstatic
-       * cd frontend
-       * npm run build && mv build ../staticfiles/.
-   7. NOTE:  Anytime that static files are updated, including the react code:
-       * npm run build && rm -rf ../staticfiles/build && mv build ../staticfiles/.
+   1. Set up DEBUG in settins.py to False
+   2. install gunicorn ==22.0.0
+   3. Create a Procfile (web: gunicorn core.wsgi:application)
-   8. Create a runtime.txt file and add the following: Python-3.9.16
+   4. Create a runtime.txt file and add the following: Python-3.12.3
-   9. Create a Procfile in the root directory and add: web: gunicorn drf_api.wsgi
-   10. Terminate all servers.
+   5. Terminate all servers.
        * Ensure DEBUG and DEV in env.py are commented out
        * python3 manage.py runserver
-   11. Check project is displaying in the preview on port 8000
+   6. Check project is displaying in the preview on port 8000 or gitpod
-   12. Log into your Heroku account, create a new app, and access the dashboard for your application
+   7. Log into your Heroku account, create a new app, and access the dashboard for your application
-   13. Go to Settings and open the Config Vars
+   8. Go to Settings and open the Config Vars add all the Api keys in your env.py
        * Add CLOUDINARY_KEY (the Cloudinary API key)
        * Add SECRET_KEY - (the unique password)
        * Add DATABASE_URL - (postgres ElephantSQL API key)
-       * Add CLIENT_ORIGIN - (set to the URL of the combined project, keeping the https:// at the beginning but removing the trailing slash at the end)
-       * Add ALLOWED_HOST - (set to the URL of your combined project, remove the https:// at the beginning and remove the trailing slash at the end)
+       * Add STRIPE_SECRET_KEY - (stripe payments Api key)
-   14. Ensure your application has an ALLOWED_HOST key, set to the URL of your combined project, remove the https:// at the beginning and remove the trailing slash at the end
+   9. Ensure your application has an ALLOWED_HOST your '.herokuapp.com' - '.gitpod.io'
-   15. Ensure your application has a CLIENT_ORIGIN key and set it to the URL of your combined project.
-This time keep the https:// at the beginning but remove the trailing slash at the end
+   10. Ensure in Resources in heroku dasboard change your dinos active.
-   16. Go to the Deploy tab, connect the project to GitHub, and choose main branch to deploy
+   11. Go to the Deploy tab, connect the project to GitHub, and choose main branch to deploy
        * Click Deploy Branch (manually)
        * (Optional) Select Enable Automatic Deploys